guibouland/Stage_LPHI_2025/Stage_LPHI_2024_Axel/README.md

 └── META.json
 ```

 The `train` folder consists of `train_x` which is a folder containing all the frames that served to train the model.
 They must be from the red channel (so macrophages).
 The `train_y` folder contains the "masks".
 Each frame in the `train_x` folder must be hand-cut in the ImageJ program.
 You must add "Regions of Interest" on each frame and then save it as a `.zip` file containing all the ROIs in a single frame.
 You must do it for all frames in the `train_x` folder.
-Thanks to `kartezio` and the methods it is using, you don't need a lot of frame to make a good `train` dataset.
-For instance, Axel used only 26 frames.
+Thanks to the `kartezio` module and the methods it is using, you don't need a lot of frame to make a good `train` dataset.
+For instance, Axel used only 26 frames, which is a very small number for a learning set.

 Then comes the `test` folder.
-You don't have to worry about the `test_x` folder as it will be added when you run the final file.
+You don't have to worry about the `test_x` folder, it will be added when you run the `gettingstarted_example` file.
 It contains the frames of your red channel video.
-The `test_y` is a bit particular.
-As for the `train_x` folder, it contains masks.
-If your video has more frames than your training set, the `test_y` contains all the masks from `train_y` ans the last one is repeated to reach the number of frmaes in your video.
-All of this is achieved using the `copy_zip_file` function in the `Set_up/Structure.py` file.
+The `test_y` is a bit special.
+It is only here for structure.
+In fact, the one we provided in the `Example` folder consists of empty `.zip` files.
+The number depends on the length of your video (number of frames).
+The `Set_up/empty_zip.py` helps you create these files.

 The `dataset.csv` file is a summary of the different paths of your dataset.
-It is possible to make it by running the `Dataset_csv.py` file.
+It is possible to make it by running the `dataset_csv.py` file.
 Finally, the `META.json` file is linked to the `dataset.csv` file as you can see input and label.
 Input is an image with format hsv and label are ROI files with format polygon (this `META.json` file was made to match functions from the kartezio library).

 ---

-The `models` folder consists of json files that characterize the model obtained from the train_model.py file in the `Set_up` folder.
+The `models` folder consists of json files that characterize the model obtained from the `train_model.py` file in the `Set_up` folder.
 To set-up your model, I advice you to do it first and to add a few frames in the `test` folder (before you start segmenting your videos, you may delete them later on place them in a different folder).
+You need to hand-cut these frames as it was done in the `train` folder.

 ---

-The `results` folder contains the performance of the model in the `results.csv` file that is obtained by the `eval_models.py` file after initializing your model.
+The `results` folder contains the performances of the model in the `results.csv` file that is obtained by the `eval_models.py` file after initializing your model.
+It has been tested on 6 additional hand-cut frames.

 ---

 The `vert` folder contains a `frames` folder that is at first empty.
 You must place your green channel video in the `vert` folder.
-By running the `Extract_frames.py` file in the `Set_up` folder (by correctly replacing the path of your green channel video), the `frames` folder will be filled with the frames of your green channel video.
-Be careful to change the width and height parameters with the dimensions of your videos.
-It is recommended to use even squared dimensions (1024x1024 for instance).
+By running the `extract_frames.py` file in the `Set_up` folder (by correctly replacing the path of your green channel video), the `frames` folder will be filled with the frames of your green channel video.

 Finally, you must put you red channel video in the `input/yourdatafolder/` folder.

 ---

-You can execute the `Convert.py` file in the `Set_up` folder to convert AVI files into MP4 as AVI is the preferred format for video extraction from ImageJ (as Python doesn't work well with 16-bit file formats such as TIFF, while MP4, an 8-bit format, is more compatible).
+You can execute the `convert.py` file in the `Set_up` folder to convert AVI files into MP4 as AVI is the preferred format for video extraction from ImageJ (as Python doesn't work well with 16-bit file formats such as TIFF, while MP4, an 8-bit format, is more compatible).

 ---

-The `Example` folder contains a full, ready to use, example dataset that you can use to execute Axel's **Mactrack**.
+The `Example` folder contains a full, ready to use, example dataset that you can use to execute Axel's **Mactrack** by running the `gettingstarted_example` file in the `mactrack` folder.

-We advice you to replace the `gettingstarted.py` available in the former Mactrack module by the one you can find in the root.
+* [ ] Add requirements.txt
+* [ ] Add quickstart to help build a new input folder from scratch
+* [ ] More comments on the model functions (how to use it ...)
+* [ ] Link to an ImageJ (Fiji) tuto to hand-cut frames.